malex5335/malex5335.github.io/about/index.md

 Maximilian Rich, born on the 25.02.1995 in Grimma (Saxony, Germany).
 My Hobbies include:
 * riding the bicycle
+* AR-Climbing & Bouldering
 * going for a walk or hiking
-* learn new languages (programming and human ones)
+* learn new languages (coded & spoken ones)
 * develop and play games
 * learn new technologies
 * watching movies, series and documentations